WE ARE MKA

 Majlis Khuddamul Ahmadiyya (MKA), literally meaning ‘Association of Servants of the True Islam’ and also known as the Ahmadiyya Muslim Youth Association (AMYA), was founded in 1938 by Hazrat Mirza Bashiruddin Mahmud Ahmad (ra) and is the youth section of the Ahmadiyya Muslim Community.

 MKA Canada is a unique, dynamic and vibrant organisation serving not only the needs of its members but Canadian society as a whole.
 It has over 100 local branches from the East to West Coast, with a membership of over 6,000.
-Members are aged between seven and forty and its headquarters are in London.
+Members are aged between seven and forty and its headquarters are in Maple, Ontario.

 Service to Humunity